-Activities that are planned by students must receive approval from the Director of Student Services and External Relations prior to implementation of the event.
+Activities that are planned by students must receive approval from the Dean, Enrollment Management prior to implementation of the event.
 A request in writing must be made and submitted to Student Services two weeks prior to the event.
 Students are encouraged to seek programming assistance from Student Services in advance of the two-week deadline.
 After the request is received, the activity will be reviewed for approval and compliance with Trinity College policies and guidelines.